gizmore/gwf3/www/challenge/codegeex/09_00_cracking/09_99_downloading_streams/README.md

  - laws may differ in other countries
  - internet, economy, globalization
  - just kidding

 ## Metrics
  - keep running
  - double-slash
  - debugger detection
  - dynamic javascript debugging
+ -
+ - NEW: onwindowresize debugger detection
+ - NEW: Detect debugger by fluctuations in required clock cycles / ms

 ## There are more!
  - event behaviour?
  - ip2country?
  - encrypted streams
  - splitted streams

 ## Endgame
  - good old camrip